by Paul Wheaton

 Collaboration and Transparency

 Many software solutions allow for real-time collaboration between estimators, project managers and subcontractors.
+This fosters transparency and facilitates informed decision-making throughout the estimating process.

 Modern collaboration features transform estimating from a solitary activity into a team effort: